HonkaDonka/SonoLux/JOURNAL.md

 ## May 26: A LOT of KiCad

-I searched far and wide to find footprints for specific breakout boards I was using.
-Additionally I had to made sure I had mapped out the pins correctly on the ESP32, as this is easily one of the most ambitious projects I'm making.

-Idea: One thing I was thinking of was leaving extra pin headers in case I want to add a rotary encoder or something after the PCB is made.
+One thing I was thinking of was leaving extra pin headers in case I want to add extra peripherals after the PCB is made.

 In KiCad, I spent a lot of time creating the schematic and laying out the PCB.
+I recently found out about heirarchical sheets and they are SUCH a livesaver.

 <img width="1000" alt="image" src="https://github.com/user-attachments/assets/1a2dd47a-1c1b-45ae-bcb6-4d78cb08acfd" />